devtron-labs/tutorials/content/docs/Reference/Creating Application/Deployment Template.md

 ## Deployment Metrics

-A deployment strategy is a way to make changes to an application, without downtime in a way that the user barely notices the changes.
+A deployment strategy is a way to make changes to your application, without downtime in a way that your application user barely notices the changes.
 There are different types of deployment strategies.
-Click on: [Types of Deployment Strategies](https://docs.devtron.ai/docs/reference/creating-application/workflows/cd-pipelines/#deployment-strategies)
+To know about Deployment Strategies, Click on: [Types of Deployment Strategies](https://docs.devtron.ai/docs/reference/creating-application/workflows/cd-pipelines/#deployment-strategies)